 - (1) Our consolidated financial statements have been restated.
 See Note 20 to our consolidated financial statements included elsewhere in this prospectus. - (2) See Note 17 to our consolidated financial statements included elsewhere in this prospectus for an explanation of the method used to calculate our historical and pro forma basic and diluted net loss per share. - (3) We use Annualized Recurring Revenue ("ARR") as a measure of our revenue trend and an indicator of our future revenue opportunity from existing recurring customer contracts.
 We calculate ARR by annualizing our recurring revenue for the most recently completed fiscal quarter.
 Recurring revenues are generated from SaaS and PaaS subscriptions, as well as term licenses for software installed on the customer's premises.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Key Financial and Operating Metrics-Annualized Recurring Revenue" for additional information on how we calculate ARR, which may differ from methods used by other companies to calculate similarly titled metrics. - (4) We use Net Dollar Retention Rate to measure our success in retaining and growing recurring revenue from our existing customers.
 We calculate our Net Dollar Retention Rate for a given period as the recognized recurring revenue from the last reported fiscal quarter from the set of customers whose revenue existed in the reported fiscal quarter from the prior year (the numerator), divided by recognized recurring revenue from such customers for the same fiscal quarter in the prior year (denominator).
 For annual periods, we report Net Dollar Retention Rate as the arithmetic average of the Net Dollar Retention Rate for all fiscal quarters included in the period.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Key Financial and Operating Metrics-Net Dollar Retention Rate" for additional information on how we calculate our Net Dollar Retention Rate, which may differ from methods used by other companies to calculate similarly titled metrics. - (5) Remaining Performance Obligations represent the amount of contracted future revenue that has not yet been delivered, including both subscription and professional services revenues.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Key Financial and Operating Metrics- Remaining Performance Obligations" for additional information on how we calculate Remaining Performance Obligations. - (6) Gross margin is defined as gross profit divided by total revenue. - (7) Adjusted EBITDA is defined as EBITDA (which is defined as net profit (loss) before interest expense, net, provision for income taxes and depreciation and amortization expense), adjusted for the impact of certain non-cash and other items that we believe are not indicative of our core operating performance, such as non-cash stock-based compensation expense.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Key Financial and Operating Metrics- Remaining Performance Obligations" for additional information on how we calculate Remaining Performance Obligations. - (6) Gross margin is defined as gross profit divided by total revenue. - (7) Adjusted EBITDA is defined as EBITDA (which is defined as net profit (loss) before interest expense, net, provision for income taxes and depreciation and amortization expense) excluding non-cash stock-based compensation expense.
 Adjusted EBITDA margin is defined as Adjusted EBITDA divided by total revenues.